WalterNadalin/Reaction-DiffusionProcesses/README.md

 This work is (almost) entirely based on what has already been done in [[1]](#PG).
 In the explanations (again, heavily drawn from [[1]](#PG)) I will write some comments on probability, information theory, and statistical mechanics, topics I am currently studying. **Warning**: they may be completely wrong.

 The article is divided into the following sections (which follow the same structure as the article mentioned above).
-There will also be some `C++` and `python` codes that implement the algorithms and help visualize the results.
+There will also be some `Rust` codes that implement the algorithms and help visualize the results.

 ## Stochastic simulation of chemical reactions
 Exploration of stochastic methods for the modelling of (spatially homogeneous) **systems of chemical reactions** through the following examples.